rsgalloway/envstack/README.md

-Copy the default stack file [`stack.env`](https://github.com/rsgalloway/envstack/blob/master/stack.env) to your current working directory, the root of your project or /etc/envstack (the default location for envstack files).
+Copy the default stack file [`stack.env`](https://github.com/rsgalloway/envstack/blob/master/stack.env) to your current working directory, the root of your project or `/etc/envstack` (the default location for envstack files, or `C:/ProgramData/envstack` on Windows).

 ```bach